-Students might say that say "there are an odd number of stars in each stage".
+Students might say that say "there are an odd number of dots in each stage".
 This will require further exploration as, while the outputs are certainly odd numbers, the pattern is a particular sequence of odd numbers.

-Students might say "you add two stars each time" or "start at one and add two stars each time" or have spotted a pattern i.e. they have generalised.
-These examples focus on the number of stars but they have not related the number of stars to the stage number.
-These expressions are not the most useful for working out (i) how many stars are in the 100th stage or (ii) which stage has 83 stars.
+Students might say "you add two dots each time" or "start at one and add two dots each time" or have spotted a pattern i.e. they have generalised.
+These examples focus on the number of dots but they have not related the number of dots to the stage number.
+These expressions are not the most useful for working out (i) how many dots are in the 100th stage or (ii) which stage has 83 dots.